Restart stage gates when approvals need to be revisited

 The gate's restart policy is set to Not Restartable, or

-Your role does not meet the permission requirement for that gate.
+Your role does not meet the permission requirement for that gate, or

 Tip: If you need to restart a gate but don't have permission, contact your project administrator or portfolio administrator to either restart it on your behalf or adjust the restart policy.